cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_2_Application.md

 ## Step 2: Change configuration so that the app can talk to the database installed with Helm

-> **IMPORTANT: Do not parameterize everything like in the Exercise 2 again.
-(Due to time) **

-### `ads-app-secret.yaml`
+We will only change `ads-app-secret.yaml` so the application-k8s.yml in the end has the right connection information.
 Here we do the same thing we did with initdb.sql:

--Create a templated application-k8s.txt
+- Create a templated application-k8s.txt

 ```yaml
 ---